 Working closely with a mechanic who will give you an honest assessment of a machine’s health, and considering that assessment in terms of your broader business goals, is the best way to proceed.

 The Pros and Cons of Planned Replacement

 The planned replacement approach to fleet management involves automatically upgrading your lift trucks when they reach a certain age.
 This is known as the “optimum economic replacement threshold.”
 Planned replacement takes the guesswork out of repair vs. replace decision-making.
 It helps you anticipate and incorporate the cost of a replacement into your budget and overall business planning.
-It also ensures your team always has access to new, modern, and efficient machines, which improves overall productivity, safety, and job satisfaction.
+It also ensures your team always has access to new, modern, and efficient forklifts, which improves overall productivity, safety, and job satisfaction.

 Check out the video on this page for more information about planned forklift replacement.
 For help with all aspects of forklift fleet management, get in touch with a McCall Handling representative in your area today.